Updated 10/23/2023 It is easy for an online learner to feel all alone. Participation in threaded...

 If your school is reviewing its current SEO and SEM strategy, or developing a strategy for the first time, here are a few reasons why SEO matters and how a solid SEO plan can produce real results:

 Customers search by keyword.
 The fundamental truth behind all effective SEO strategies is a simple one: customers search by keyword.
 Today, reaching the right customers in the right way and at the right time involves leveraging the power of search engines through a solid SEO strategy.
-Without it, your site’s search ranking left to chance — the product of some lucky keyword or keyword combination hits and inconsistent organic results.
+Without it, your site’s search ranking is left to chance — the product of some lucky keyword or keyword combination hits and inconsistent organic results.

 Understanding SEO drives content design.
 Knowing how online users search for relevant content is essential.
-Once you understand top keywords based upon search activity, you can begin to build a content strategy that helps your site deliver information in the right way.
+Once you understand top keywords based on search activity, you can begin to build a content strategy that helps your site deliver information in the right way.
 There’s a delicate balance between designing content that delivers appropriate, easy-to-read information and optimizing that content for search.
 This is where the skill of writers and content managers converge with the science of marketing.

 Better keywords = better customers.
 Well-designed sites that are optimized for search ultimately deliver better customers by tailoring content design to meet specific search inquiries.
 With users’ fleeting attention spans and pages of competitive content just a click away, the smartest SEO strategies are built around an understanding of how customers search and hard data about what words and terms guide their searches.
-Success not only means designing content that gets indexed properly by search engines, it also means making that content relevant to users and arranging it in ways that are easy to access and digest quickly.
+Success not only means designing content that gets indexed properly by search engines, but it also means making that content relevant to users and arranging it in ways that are easy to access and digest quickly.

 Results are measurable.
 Few marketing efforts produce results that are as easily tracked as SEO.
 SEO and related tools like PPC (pay-per-click) advertising are not only affordable; they’re easily — almost obsessively —measurable.
 With tools like Google Analytics, your marketing team can determine how many prospective customers are coming to your site, how they got there, what keywords they used to find you, what links they clicked on, and how long they stayed.

 When viewed through the lens of more traditional advertising, this level of data and customer insight is nothing short of astounding.
-Not only do the results help support and refine your online efforts, the behavior behind the results can inform other aspects of how your institution markets to and communicates with prospective students.
+Not only do the results help support and refine your online efforts, but the behavior behind the results can also inform other aspects of how your institution markets to and communicates with prospective students.

 It’s not (always) about money.
 Focusing on search and prioritizing where your institution lands in search results also helps with industry positioning and consumer perception.
-Thought a bit grayer and not as easily measurable, positioning your school at the top of Google or other major search engines, can, in itself, be a marker of credibility.
+Though a bit grayer and not as easily measurable, positioning your school at the top of Google or other major search engines, can, in itself, be a marker of credibility.
 It can speak volumes about your business, create awareness and goodwill, and can have a positive psychological impact on students and faculty.
 A clear and well-managed SEO strategy helps the audiences you know, and even those you don’t, find you in cyberspace.
 And, as we all know, getting noticed is at least half the battle.